-2018 2017
+2019 2018

 US\$ US\$

 Purchases of goods and services

-Technology and Product Development services provided by Cadenza Innovation Inc.(1) 1,990,282 1,501,800
+Technology and Product Development services provided by Cadenza Innovation Inc. (1) 301,119 1,990,282

-Legal services provided by Sal & Caldeira Advogados, Lda (2) 125,950 384,045
+Legal services provided by Sal & Caldeira Advogados, Lda (2) 195,343 125,950

-Consultancy services provided by Proman Consulting Engineers Pty Ltd (3) - 26,866
+496,462 2,116,232

-2,116,232 1,912,711
+(1) C Lampe-Onnerud who is a Non-Executive Director of the Company is also Founder and Chief Executive Officer of Cadenza Innovation Inc. During the year, the Company had an exclusive research and development agreement with Cadenza Innovation Inc. to fuel advancements in graphite anode technology for use in Lithium-ion-based energy storage and support the BAM processing plant in Louisiana.
+C Lampe-Onnerud ceased as a Non-Executive Director effective 24 March 2019.
+The contract with Cadenza has continued subsequent to C Lampe-Onnerud's resignation.

-- (1) C Lampe-Onnerud was a Non-Executive Director of the Company until 25 March 2019 and is also Founder and Chief Executive Officer of Cadenza Innovation Inc. During the year, the Company had an exclusive research and development agreement with Cadenza Innovation Inc. to fuel advancements in graphite anode technology for use in lithium-ion-based energy storage and support the BAM processing plant in Louisiana. - (2) Represents legal services provided to the Company by Sal & Caldeira Advogados, Ltd in Mozambique.
-J Caldeira is a Non-Executive Director of the Company and is a Senior Partner at Sal & Caldeira Advogados, Lda. - (3) Represents consultancy services provided to the Company by R Brans who was a Non-Executive Director of the Company until 31 December 2017.
+(2) Represents legal services provided to the Company by Sal & Caldeira Advogados, Ltd in Mozambique.
+J Caldeira is a Non-Executive Director of the Company and is a Senior Partner at Sal & Caldeira Advogados, Lda.

-e) Outstanding balances arising from purchases of goods and services
+e) Outstanding balances arising from purchases of goods and services a) Types of share based payment plans

-2018 2017
+2019 2018

 US\$ US\$

 Trade and other payables

-Related parties 1,000 26,275
+Related parties 8,508 1,000

-1,000 26,275
+8,508 1,000

-NOTE 15.
+NOTE 16.
 SHARE-BASED PAYMENTS